leek1211/BCM/README.md

-# BCM
+# MRS
-Basketball club team matcher
+Movie recommendation system

 ### How to install
 Install libraries: